Skip to main content

 Kid-friendly menu

-A lot of three-year-olds are picky eaters.
+A lot of 3-year-olds are picky eaters.
 A birthday party is not the time to experiment with new recipes or fancy desserts.
 Preschoolers like familiar foods, and they base eating decisions on how things look and smell.
 For the party menu, stick to foods young children typically like and downsize the portions.

 Pizza is a party staple, but you do have wiggle room here.
 Chicken fingers, grilled cheese, and tater tots are usually hits, too.
 If you want healthier options, try fruits like strawberries, blueberries, clementines, and watermelon.
 Before you decide on a menu, find out if any of the party guests have food allergies.
 Cupcakes are easier for little ones to eat than cake slices.
 Ice cream is a preschooler favorite too.
 Think ice cream bar with toppings like sprinkles and chocolate chips.
 If you do an ice cream bar, don’t overwhelm with topping choices.
 The keep it simple rule applies to food too.